cromarty/ansible-raspberry-pi/docs/ssh_keys.md

 running the code, you will need to generate SSH keys on the local machine and transfer them to the remote machine(s).

-To generate SSH keys if you do not already hve them:
+To generate SSH keys if you do not already have them:

 ```
 ssh-keygen